bestia-dev/dropbox_backup_to_external_disk_1/README.md

 You will set some local environment variables that are private/secret to your linux Session.
 After you logout from you Linux session the local environment variables will be deleted.
 You have to be in the project folder where cargo.toml is.
 Build the CLI:
 `$ cargo make debug`
+Follow carefully the instructions.

-Follow carefully the instructions to create your Dropbox app and generate your `access token`.
+Before the first use create your Dropbox app.
-In Linux bash write the `access token` into the environment variable like this:
+Before every use generate your "temporary access token" and in Linux bash write the "access token" into the environment variable like this:
 `$ export DBX_OAUTH_TOKEN=xx.xxxxx`
 Make an alias for easy of use:
 `$ alias dropbox_backup_to_external_disk=target/debug/dropbox_backup_to_external_disk`